craftingcity/The-Known-World/Neranteen, the City of the Fishers.md

 The "city" for lack of a better term is a large collection of apartment housings and office workplaces.
 Neither of these are necessary, but they are both often occupied.
 The main street has an offshoot to the "east-south-east" that leads to the "fishing communities" where these ghosts hunt for deformed soul matter in the murk to appease the servants of [[Orcus]].

 For the "nobility", as much as the demonkin could be called that, this place is important only as the seat of power for [[Dis Pater, Orcus Avatar]].
-Those who he rules support a project in the center of the city, far from the [[Ancoris Templum]]
+Those who he rules support a project in the center of the city, far from the [[Ancoris Templum]] inwhich Dis Pater is currently bound to reside.

+The upgrades to the [[Ancoris Templum]] could be some time away, but the project in the center of the city is near completion.
+If it is finished, this city's demonkin will have direct access to the material plane by way of planar teleportation.

 ### General Public Disposition